 Radio telescope mineral resource management area (RTMRMA) in support of sensitive radio-astronomy operations in the vicinity of the Murchison radio-astronomy observatory (MRO).

 To seek detailed advice about the preparation of the REMP, please contact:

 Mr. Mike Freeman

-The Department of Premier and Cabinet is the Western Australian government agency responsible for the State's management of SKA and radio-astronomy matters.
-Contact Official Australian SKA for State Government issues in regard to the MRO.
+The Department of Jobs Tourism Science and Innovation is the Western Australian government agency responsible for the State's management of SKA and radio-astronomy matters.